 A spouse being sued for divorce will sometimes refuse to leave the marital home, creating a potentially explosive situation for all concerned.
 One partner will sometimes hurry to empty joint bank accounts, sell off marital assets, or transfer funds to make them unavailable to the other spouse.
 When emotions run so high that violence occurs or is threatened, the partner who is the victim of the violence or threats may fear for his or her safety.

-If you are afraid your soon-to-be-ex spouse or domestic partner is planning to do something to harm you, your lawyer can file an emergency motion for an order of protection with the family court.
+If you are afraid your soon-to-be-ex spouse or domestic partner is planning to do something to harm you, your Fort Collins family law attorney can file an emergency motion for an order of protection with the court.
 When there is evidence of child abuse or domestic violence, the court will usually hear an ex parte motion.
 An ex parte motion is a request by one party, without notification to the other, for a temporary restraining or protective order.
 Based on your testimony alone, the court could issue a temporary order of protection, requiring the other party to stay away from you, your kids, until a hearing can be held.

 Emergency Child Custody Orders

 In Colorado, custody of children is determined based on the best interests of the child.
 When a child has been endangered, neglected, or abused, or is living in a volatile environment, especially in the presence of domestic violence, an emergency custody order may be required to immediately remove the child to a safer environment.
 Even if the child is not the actual victim of the violence, the motion could require that visitation be supervised by a neutral third party appointed by the court.
 You may also request an emergency restraining order if there is reason to believe the other parent may kidnap the child.
-The request can be made by one parent ex parte and will be in place until a hearing can be scheduled where both sides can be heard or speak to a child custody attorney in Fort Collins for more information.
+The request can be made by one parent ex parte and will be in place until a hearing can be scheduled where both sides can be heard or speak to a Fort Collins emergency order attorney for more information.

 Emergency Order to Protect Marital Assets